chg60/phammseqs/README.md

     conda env config vars set CONDA_SUBDIR=osx-64
     conda install -c bioconda -c conda-forge mmseqs2=13.45111 clustalo -y pip3 install phamerate

+After the second command you may be prompted to reactivate the environment for changes to take effect.
+This is easily achieved by running this sequence of commands before you install any packages into the environment:

+    conda deactivate && conda activate phamerate-env

 # Manual installation